mackdelany/forest-inventory/README.md

 ## What I'd do with more time

-First of all this was so much fun.
 There are approximately 2 million things I'd add/fix, but he's a quick rundown of the most important:

 ### I wouldn't make the client ask the server for the entire DB